 - Identifying information for all parties involved in the accident

-- Any obvious injuries sustained by drivers, occupants, or pedestrians
+- Any apparent injuries suffered by drivers, occupants, or pedestrians

 - Identifying information of witnesses to the collision